PiyushKalyanpy/GyanaGuru/README.md

 ## Getting Started

-To run the Gyana Guru website locally, you will need to have Node.js and npm installed on your computer.
+To run the GyanaGuru website locally, you will need to have Node.js and npm installed on your computer.
 Once you have cloned this repository to your local machine, navigate to the project directory and run the following command to install the necessary dependencies:

 To start the development server, run the following command: